Terrifier 2 (2022) | More of What You Want

 TL;DR

 The gory, torture-porn style of horror is not my cup of tea.
 However, there are plenty of movies I love that get just as visceral as the Terrifier movies.
 So, I wouldn’t say that I want more Terrifier films, however, if another came out, I wouldn’t be against seeing it.
 I admire these movies for knowing exactly what they are and going for it, regardless of budget constraints.
-It’s clear that the people in charge of these movies know how to get things done for little money and still manage to make there work look good.
+It’s clear that the people in charge of these movies know how to get things done for little money and still manage to make their work look good.
 The Terrifier movies are bloody, disgusting, and vile, but they’re also funny and charming the way indie passion projects can be.
 If the gore and the clown aren’t enough to keep you away, Terrifier 2 is not a bad time.